lizcaseyyy/MCC_MDH_DB/yeast MDH1/S177/README_yeast_mdh1.md

 ## Comparison of the mimic and the authentic PTM
-The RMSD MDHS177D and phosphoS177 MDH1 was 0.48 ≈.
-The overall structures are similar with no major differences in structure or position.
+The RMSD MDHS177D and phosphoS177 MDH1 was 0.48 √Ö. The overall structures are similar with no major differences in structure or position.

 ![alt text](images/mod_compare.png)